 -

-Unless otherwise stated, all of my Knives are made from High Carbon steel of varying degree.
+Unless otherwise stated, all of my knives are made from high carbon steel of varying makeups.
 If you already own carbon blades you most likely have a personal way of taking care of them.
-However, if they are new to your Kitchen or Backpack then they do require a bit more care.
+However, if they are new to your kitchen or backpack then they do require a bit more care.

-High Carbon Steels will rust overtime if not kept dry and regularly oiled.
-So, after use, gently wash the Blade and dry, Oil as needed.
-I recommend a food grade mineral oil for Blades and either wood balsam or oil for Handles, however any food safe Oil will work in a pinch, but please avoid Olive Oil.
+High carbon steels will rust overtime if not kept dry and regularly oiled as they do not have certain minerals in the steel which protect them from reacting with water.
+So, after use, gently wash your blade and dry, oil as needed.
+I recommend a food grade mineral oil for blades and either wood balsam or oil for handles if they are natural wood, however any food safe oil will work in a pinch (not olive oil as it goes rancid).

-Over time, your Blade will develop a natural, and beautiful, Patina.
+Over time, carbon steel blades will develop a natural, and beautiful, patina.
 This will be unique to you and will reflect this in its colours and patterns depending how you use and care for your knife.
+It is generally observed by a change in colour from shiny silver to grey, sometimes even blues and yellows.
+This is the metal reacting with acids in food, and is considered to be a slight barrier towards surface rust.

 You will find that your knife will take, and hold, a very sharp edge.
-The make-up of the Steel allows this but it means you must not use the knife for any other than its intended purpose.
+The make-up of the steel allows this but it means you must not use the knife for any other than its intended purpose.
 Bone, stone, metal and glass will chip the cutting edge, dropping the knife could result in tipping the nose or chipping the blade.
-My Bushcraft knives are forged much tougher than my Kitchen knives, but abuse of them will result in permanent damage to your Blade.
-For this reason I advise against using ‘Knife Steels’ as they can potentially catch on the cutting edge.
+This is generally the case with carbon steel vs stainless steel.
+You can achieve a much finer, sharper edge, but you lose some durability.
+A trade off that I personally think can be well worth it, but not always necessary.
+My bushcraft knives are forged much tougher than my Kitchen knives, but abuse of them will result in permanent damage to your blade.
+For this reason I advise against using ‘Knife Steels’ on carbon steel as they can potentially catch on the cutting edge and are far too aggressive in general.

-A simple double sided whetstone or oilstone will suffice, 1000/3000 grit or similar.
-Or a ceramic honing rod and a careful hand.
+A simple double sided whetstone will suffice, 1000/3000 grit or similar.
+Or a ceramic honing rod and a careful hand will keep your knife in good condition.

-Afterwards, you can gently polish the blade with a fine steel wool to remove stains and hone the edge on a leather strop.
+Afterwards, you can gently polish the blade with a fine steel wool to remove stains and hone the edge on a leather strop for a much better result.

 -